 The Benefits of Having an IICRC-Certified Professional for Water Damage Restoration

 As water and flood damage are never an issue to be taken lightly, this issue is also extremely time-and money-sensitive as the damage will spread the longer it is left untreated.
 But in order to save as much of these resources as possible, it is crucial to hire a quality restoration company that will clean up the affected area both efficiently and effectively.
 It is also highly recommended to do your research before the damage hits so you will have an idea of what to expect when the unexpected does occur.
-However, when doing your research, it is essential to find an IICRC-certified (Institute of Inspection Cleaning and Restoration Certification) water damage restoration professional.
+However, when doing your research, it is essential to find an IICRC-certified (Institute of Inspection Cleaning and Restoration Certification) water damage cleanup and restoration professional.
 While it is important that they are available during emergency situations, they must also be skilled and experienced in their field.

 What is IICRC?